Noa-Lynn van Leuven: 2025

-Public debate
+Controversy over participation

-Van Leuven has sparked controversy for her participation in women's darts events as a trans woman, as well as qualifying for televised mixed-gender events through the PDC Women's Series.
-Former Dutch national team teammates Anca Zijlstra and Aileen de Graaf resigned in protest of her inclusion.
+Controversy has arisen around Van Leuven's participation in women's darts events as a trans woman, as well as qualifying for televised mixed-gender events through the PDC Women's Series.
+Former Dutch national team teammates Anca Zijlstra and Aileen de Graaf resigned in protest at her inclusion; Van Leuven stated that comments they made about her were "incredibly painful".
 In a 2025 interview with Algemeen Dagblad, De Graaf highlighted her performance levels dropping while experiencing menstruation and believed it was unfair that trans women do not go through the same struggles.
-Deta Hedman – who has previously refused to play Van Leuven at World Darts Federation (WDF) events – has been outspoken in her opposition, citing the potential biological advantages transitioned players may have over other female competitors.
+Deta Hedman – who has previously refused to play Van Leuven at World Darts Federation (WDF) events – has been outspoken in her opposition, citing the potential biological advantages transitioned players may have over biological female competitors.
 On 28 July 2025, the WDF announced changes to their eligibility criteria that restricted women's and girl's competitions to those who are assigned female at birth, effectively banning trans women from female competitions.

-Professional Darts Corporation (PDC) chief executive Matt Porter has defended the organisation's policy on transgender players in response to Van Leuven's participation in televised PDC events, telling Sky Sports: "Ultimately, we came up with a policy that we believe to be fair.
-We respect the fact that not everybody agrees with that and we accept that it's not a unanimously accepted position.
-However, it's a position that we've adopted and that we believe is fair."
-Following the 2025 UK Supreme Court ruling that defined the use of the terms man, woman and sex in the Equality Act 2010 as in reference to biological sex, Porter reiterated his stance on the matter and dismissed any plans to change the PDC's policy on transgender players.
+Professional Darts Corporation (PDC) chief executive Matt Porter defended the organisation's policy on transgender players as "fair", in response to Van Leuven's participation in televised PDC events.
+Following the 2025 UK Supreme Court ruling that defined the terms man, woman and sex in the Equality Act 2010 as in reference to biological sex, Porter reiterated his stance and dismissed any plans to change the PDC's policy on transgender players.
+Van Leuven received support from world champions Luke Humphries and Michael van Gerwen in 2024 and 2025.

-Van Leuven has received support from world champions Luke Humphries and Michael van Gerwen.
-Ahead of Van Leuven's debut at the 2024 Grand Slam of Darts, Humphries expressed sympathy for her situation and stated she was not breaking any rules by competing.
-Van Gerwen, who played Van Leuven at said event, exclaimed: "She can play damn good darts.
-Let her!"
+In April 2026, the Darts Regulation Authority, which governs the PDC, banned trans women from competing in women's events with immediate effect.
+Van Leuven said that the decision "effectively retired" her.